dbwebb-se/linux/exercises/exercise4.md

 1. Create a script called "mazerunner.sh" and follow up with instructions from exercise 1, regarding script creation.
 2. Use the [API](https://github.com/mosbth/linux/blob/master/example/nodejs/maze/api.md) for the maze to add the following functionality.
-    * `mazerunner <url>` should call the url and show the response.
+    * `mazerunner <url>` should call the url and show the response. ???

-## Part 2
 **TODO** add part about saving maze-info, since it is stateless, in some faction.
 Ex saving the current-room and gameid on file.
-1. Use the [API](https://github.com/mosbth/linux/blob/master/example/nodejs/maze/api.md) for the maze to extend the `mazerunner`  with these functionalities
+3. Use the [API](https://github.com/mosbth/linux/blob/master/example/nodejs/maze/api.md) for the maze to extend the `mazerunner`  with these functionalities
    * `mazerunner init` should save down the game id and print the message.
    * `mazerunner maps` should return the available maps.
    * `mazerunner select <map>` should select the given map.